Online version revised and complete as of June 15, 2021.

 4. It is agreed that the establishment of a job sharing arrangement shall not result in the elimination of a full-time job, result in the layoff of any employee, be used to avoid replacing a full-time employee, or affect the long term scope of the bargaining unit.

-5. A full-time employee may make a request in writing to his/her department manager for a job sharing arrangement indicating in detail, the reason for the request, including the hours and days of the week the employee wishes to work.
-A copy of such application shall be forwarded to the Manager of Human Resources and the Union.
+5. A full-time employee may make a request in writing to their department manager for a job sharing arrangement indicating in detail, the reason for the request, including the hours and days of the week the employee wishes to work.
+A copy of such application shall be forwarded to the Senior Consultant, Human Resources and the Union.

 6. The Company shall post the part-time job sharing opportunity for a minimum of five (5) working days.
 However, where two employees request a job share, there shall be no posting requirement.